Designing a Shared Office Space that enhances productivity and stimulates the senses!

-Located in downtown Buffalo, HANSA is a full-service, professional, shared office space that allows you to rent workspace on a daily, weekly or monthly basis.
+Located in Buffalo’s Central Business District, HANSA is a full-service, professional, shared office space that allows you to rent workspace on a daily, monthly or annual basis.
 Coworking, a growing movement reflecting a more flexible way to work, is popular for not only self-employed entrepreneurs but is also being offered as an option for employers to attract and retain new employees and provide creative work space for special project teams.
 To make sure we thoroughly understood this concept, we traveled across the U.S. and Canada, visiting different coworking spaces.
-Our goal was to decide what would make HANSA, Buffalo’s top rentable workspace and a fixture in the professional networking scene for years to come.
+Our goal was to decide what would make HANSA Buffalo’s top rated workspace and a fixture in the professional networking scene for years to come.

-As an interior designer of both residential and commercial spaces, I know that our environments play a significant role in our productivity and well-being.
+As an interior designer of both residential and commercial spaces, I know that our workplace environment plays a significant role in our productivity and well-being.
 The key to a successful design is understanding who you are designing for and creating a well curated space that meets their needs and exceeds their expectations.
 Every detail truly makes a difference on an employees’ mental and physical health.
-The details also are what reflect a company’s branding and culture.
-In an era of COVID, offices mainly gone remote and remote workers are isolated at home.
-A shared space like HANSA creates a cohesive and positive work environment instead.
+These details also reflect a company’s branding and culture.

-Through extensive research, we determined that there were three key guiding values for designing and creating our coworking space: Community, Comfort and Flexibility.
+Through extensive research, we determined that there were three key guiding values for designing and creating a coworking space: Community, Comfort and Flexibility.

-In addition, each hot desk has privacy screens and conference rooms are outfitted with glass walls, which means that even if you’re in need of some privacy and quiet, you are never fully out of the action.
+Additinally, each HANSA hot desk has privacy screens and conference rooms are outfitted with glass walls, which means that even if you’re in need of some privacy and quiet, you are never fully out of the action.
 The conference rooms have a frosted film on the glass to enhance privacy inside but are clear above and below to provide natural light into the space.
-The frosted film aesthetic complements the frosted screens already installed on neighboring desks in the main atrium, which also allow for privacy while ensuring the health and safety of our members.
 HANSA was designed in such a way that you can be a part of the community action and yet also find many nooks and private places to relax and get away.

 For every member, comfort is key.
-It goes hand-in-hand with productivity.
-HANSA strives to make its members comfortable in a variety of ways.
+Comfort goes hand-in-hand with productivity and HANSA strives to make its members comfortable in a variety of ways.
 Authenticity to Buffalo and a residential feel were two important components.
 Our industrial heritage is a staple to Buffalo’s history and is expressed through the use of metal, wood and concrete finishes.
 Deep saturated colors and oxidized metal and rust tones were used to emphasize this aesthetic.
 Chevron tile backsplash patterns were incorporated to modernize a once nostalgic look.

 Each conference room and phone booth is fully furnished and includes glass walls, carpet flooring and an acoustical ceiling.
 Phone booths have acoustical wall panels to help absorb sound whereas conference and meeting rooms use acoustic artwork to accomplish the same sound absorption benefits.
 All rooms are designed with different furniture types (task chairs and tables, mobile nesting chairs and mobile table combinations and lounge chairs with tablet arms).
 The intent was not only to create a different character for each room but to maximize the amount of flexibility and be able to pivot to meet different user needs.
 If an informal meeting area is desired or you are looking for a new place to work or check emails, there are multiple nook areas throughout that offer lounge style seating and small pull up tables for tablet or laptop work.

 Biophilic design was another aspect that we felt was important to enhance the wellbeing of our members.
 Biophilic design is the connection of interior building space to the natural environment, to create a better occupant experience.
 This is reflected in the design of the Wellness Room, the incorporation of skylights and exterior windows to provide natural light, the glass garage door with views and access to the outdoor patio, and the whimsical flower garden on the second floor.
-Located above the board room, the HANSA brand colors were added, as pops of color, into an array of greenery.
+Located above the board room, splashes of color – along with HANSA’s brand colors of navy blue and brick red – were carefully incorporated to catch the eye and reinforce workspace comfort.
 It immediately catches the eye of anyone walking through the workspace.
 It is reflective of the energy and whimsy that the mural provokes and provides a second-floor lounge space with a “garden view.”

 The lighting at HANSA was also a major point of emphasis as it relates to comfort and the creation of different atmospheres.
 LED lighting is used in the offices and in the atrium during the day for general illumination.
 Fixture controls were installed so different zones can be turned on or off to illuminate areas, providing maximum flexibility for multiple types of events.
 Edison bulbs hang over the atrium space adding a decorative lighting element during the day but create a glimmering “night sky star effect” for any kind of event or gathering after sundown.
 The main conference rooms showcase different light fixture styles to highlight the character of each of the rooms.
 For example, the Parlor Room utilizes a copper three-tiered fixture, the Huddle Room uses a modern metal arm extension light, and the Board Room is a bit more elegant as it has an “atom” arrangement of frosted glass bulbs.